mitsuya99/cordova-plugin-datagram/README.md

 Cordova plugin for sending datagram/UDP.
 Supports multicast UDP.

-I modified some code from original to improvement.
+In order to improvement, masashiGMS modified some code from original.

 ###Install
 ```bash